Tyler Stack

 Teaching Philosophy:

 I have gained a passion and interest in chemistry, biology, and its interplay, and the way I teach students is to illustrate where this passion comes from and what questions it causes me to ask next.
-I view my role as a scientist and a teacher to provide my students and the larger society a foundation and give them the tools and skills to teach them how to tackle a problem, whether in the biochemical laboratory, the clinic, or in public policy.
+My role as a scientist and a teacher is to provide my students and the larger society a foundation and give them the tools and skills to teach them how to tackle a problem, whether in the biochemical laboratory, the clinic, or in public policy.
 This role guides my general pedagogy; I will teach students to think like scientists and not teach them rote learning and heuristic problem-solving.
+This involves the chance to learn from past mistakes and to tackle complex problems.